MicrosoftDocs/fabric-docs/docs/governance/domains.md

  * **Assign by capacity**
     * Some organizations have dedicated capacities per department/business unit.
      * You can search for and select multiple capacities at once.
 When you confirm your selection, all the workspaces associated to the selected capacities will be associated with the domain.
-    * If some of the workspaces are already associated with another domain, a warning message will pop up, but you’ll be able to continue and override the previous association.
+    * If some of the workspaces are already associated with another domain, a warning message will pop up, but you'll be able to continue and override the previous association.
      * This action excludes “My workspaces”.
     * This action affects existing workspaces only.
 It won’t affect workspaces that are assigned to the specified capacities after the action has been performed.